VNGIoTLab/Arduino_VBLUno_nRF51822/README.md

 Ngoài các ví dụ cơ bản của Arduino, VBLUno hỗ trợ sẵn nhiều ví dụ sử dụng giao tiếp Bluetooth Low Energy (BLE) Bạn có thể thử các ví dụ bằng cách vào Menu > File > BLE_Examples

-	* BLE_HRM

-This is an Heart Rate Monitor demo, it simulates Heart Rate detection.
+	* BLE_HRM: This is an Heart Rate Monitor demo, it simulates Heart Rate detection.
 You can use Nordic nRFToolBox App to play.

-	* BLE_Beacon

-This is to implement Apple's iBeacon, you can try it with our BeaconTool available in the AppStore for iOS and PlayStore for Android.
+	* BLE_Beacon: This is to implement Apple's iBeacon, you can try it with our BeaconTool available in the AppStore for iOS and PlayStore for Android.

-	* SimpleControls

-This sample shows how to define your own protocol and to control the I/O of the board from a Central (e.g. iPhone) using the BLE Controller App.
+	* SimpleControls: This sample shows how to define your own protocol and to control the I/O of the board from a Central (e.g. iPhone) using the BLE Controller App.

-	* SimpleChat

-This sample allows you to send text message from the board to your central device such as iPhone or Android using the BLE Controller App.
+	* SimpleChat: This sample allows you to send text message from the board to your central device such as iPhone or Android using the BLE Controller App.

-	* BLEController

-This example allows you to use the BLE Controller App (available for iOS and Android) to control the pin state such as High, Low, PWM, Analog, etc.
+	* BLEController: This example allows you to use the BLE Controller App (available for iOS and Android) to control the pin state such as High, Low, PWM, Analog, etc.

-	* BLESerial

-This example allows you to exchange data with your central device (e.g. iPhone 5) and the data will be redirected to the UART.
+	* BLESerial: This example allows you to exchange data with your central device (e.g. iPhone 5) and the data will be redirected to the UART.
 …

 ##Các link hữu ích

 	* http://iotviet.com.vn/store/detail?id=2
 	* https://www.facebook.com/bleviet/?fref=ts
 	* https://www.facebook.com/iotviet.vn/?fref=ts

 ##Các video demo cho VBLUno kit

 1. Ví dụ BLE_Serial  với Arduino IDE trên Ubuntu  https://www.youtube.com/watch?v=U4xNDTFVvXg

 ##Giấy phép

 Bản quyền (c) 2016 VNGIoTLab

 Các tài liệu này được công bố dạng mã nguồn mở nhằm mục đích hỗ trợ cộng đồng phát triển.
 Ngoài ra cũng mong nhận được sự phản hồi, đóng góp từ cộng đồng.